mablue/mastrade/README.md

 </p>
 #jff

-an small talking with my bro:
+an small talking with an scammer:
-- bro your actions space are fucking big.reduce it to -1:sell, 0:hold, 1:buy,
+- Scammer: your actions space are fucking big.reduce it to -1:sell, 0:hold, 1:buy,
-- yes cuz its an idea to solve the complexity of trading and see the whole process of selling, searching the best other pair, and buying, as a dot as a one jump
+- Me: yes cuz its an idea to solve the complexity of trading and see the whole process of selling, searching the best other pair, and buying, as a dot as a one jump